SamErde/NoRSAT/README.md

 - Focus on 'Get' functions over 'Set' functions
 - Function prefix 'NR': `{Verb}-NR{Noun}`
 - Return native Active Directory object types that are consistent with the types returned by the related ActiveDirectory module's cmdlets; return rich custom objects otherwise

+### Work in Progress

+Some function concepts are in progress at <https://github.com/SamErde/NoRSAT/tree/main/src/NoRSAT/Public/ActiveDirectory>.